 Abstract

 The study investigated the effect of bitter leaf (Vernonia amygdalina) extract on the hematological and performance of broiler chickens challenged with Eimeria spp.
 Complete randomized design was used for this experiment to avoid bias and ensure equal treatments.
-About 150 broiler chickens were distributed in 5 treatments groups, T1 was the control and was given water only, T2 was given 1.5g of antibiotics, T3, T4, T5, were given 10, 15 and 20g of the bitter leaf extract (V. amygdalina) per liter of water, respectively for three (3) days.
+About 150 broiler chickens were distributed in 5 treatments groups, T1 was the control and was given water only, T2 was given 1.5 ml/L of antibiotics, T3, T4, T5, were given 10, 15 and 20ml of the bitter leaf extract (V. amygdalina) per liter of water, respectively for three (3) days.
 Oocysts clearance showed that there was a decrease in the amount of oocysts in the faces of all the groups treated with the extract (V. amygdalina).
-Performance characteristics showed that there was significant difference in terms of their feed intake, body weight gain and feed conversion ratio.
-10 ml of bitter leaf (Vernonia amygdalina) extract had sporulation inhibition of 62% at 72hours, 15mls had 76% and 20mls had the highest (82%) respectively.
-Conclusively, 20mls of bitter leaf (Vernonia amygdalina) extract, extracted with ethanol proved effective in treatment of broiler chickens challenged with Eimeria spp.
+Performance characteristics showed that there were significant differences in terms of their feed intake, body weight gain and feed conversion ratio.
+10 ml of bitter leaf (Vernonia amygdalina) extract had sporulation inhibition of 62% at 72hours, 15ml had 76% and 20mls had the highest (82%) respectively.
+Conclusively, 20ml of bitter leaf (Vernonia amygdalina) extract, extracted with ethanol proved effective in treatment of broiler chickens challenged with Eimeria spp.

-Keywords: Oocytes, Coccidiosis, Bitter leaf, Broiler Chicken
+Keywords: Oocytes, Coccidiosis, Bitter leaf extract, Broiler Chicken

 1.0 Introduction